 There will be multiple instances regarding signer-related issues where a notary must refuse a notarization.
 For example, if the signer doesn’t make a physical appearance in front of the notary, or is unrecognizable by the notary through their own personal knowledge, their driver license, or a credible witness; then by law, a notary must refuse to offer their services.

 Florida statute also states that a notary cannot take the acknowledgment of a signer who does not understand and speak the English language, except if the nature and wording of the document to be notarized is translated into a language the person comprehends.
 Furthermore, the notary also should not officiate if the notary and signer cannot speak in a shared language.
-Some other situations in which a notary should refuse notarization include:

 - If the signer refuses to sign the document when the notarial act requires it to be signed in the notary’s presence (oath, affirmation).

 - If the signer asks the notary to perform any unlawful act such as certifying a copy of a vital document.